stustanet/stustanet-website/content/support/_index.en.md

 <a class="button" href="https://stustanet.de/mail/admins?body=Name%3A%0ARoom%20number%3A%0AHouse%3A%0AStuStaNet%20membership%20%2F%20membership%20fee%20paid%3A%0ARouter%20from%20StuStaNet%2Fother%20router%2Fno%20router%3A%0AVisited%20selftest.stustanet.de%3F%20Please%20attach%20the%20log%3A">Send eMail</a>

-Because we work on the mails in our free time, it sometimes takes some time until we answer.
+Because all administrators work voluntarly at varying work times, not all inquiries can be replied to immediately.
-Normally, we reply within one or two days.
+However, we normaly reply within one or two days.